innocenzi/laravel-vite/docs/guide/configuration.md

 This defines the maximum duration, in seconds, that the ping to the development server should take while trying to determine whether to use the manifest or the server in a local environment.

+Setting this value to `null` will disable the check.

 ## Vite configuration file

 While most of the configuration can be done within `config/vite.php`, if you need more flexibility, you will need to update `vite.config.ts`.